Optimal quantitative stability estimates for Alexandrov's Soap Bubble Theorem via Gagliardo-Nirenberg-type interpolation inequalities: Introduction

-As already mentioned, all the stability estimates for $r\ge \frac{N-1}{2}$, for which the profile is not linear, are new (even in the particular case where one considers $L^2$ deviations of the mean curvature from being constant).
+As already mentioned, all the stability estimates for $r\le \frac{N-1}{2}$, for which the profile is not linear, are new (even in the particular case where one considers $L^2$ deviations of the mean curvature from being constant).
 The linear estimates (i.e., the case $r>\frac{N-1}{2}$) essentially return those in \cite{KM,FZ}.
-We also would like to point out that in the case $r = \infty$, our stability estimate formally recovers the sharp linear estimates in \cite{CV}.
+We also point out that in the case $r = \infty$, our stability estimates formally recover the sharp linear estimate in \cite{CV}; more precisely, while \cite{CV} provides a linear estimate where the constant depends on $N$, $|\Ga|$, and the $C^{1,1}$ regularity\footnote{More precisely, the regularity parameter used in \cite{CV} is the radius of the uniform interior and exterior sphere conditions, which is equivalent to the $C^{1,1}$ regularity of $\Ga$ (see, e.g., \cite[Corollary 3.14]{ABMMZ}).}, our result shows that a linear estimate remains valid even if we replace the dependence on the $C^{1,1}$ regularity with the dependence on the $C^{1,\al}$ regularity.